15 Best Gutter Companies in

 Different Types of Gutters

-- Titanium Zinc: Titanium zinc gutters will be expensive, but will last quite a bit longer than many options.
-These gutters do not rust, and they don't typically show scratches.
-The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps to make up for it.
+- Titanium Zinc: Titanium zinc gutters will be pricey, but this material will last significantly longer than many options.
+This material does not rust, and it doesn't typically show scratches.
+Titanium zinc gutters are less eco-friendly than some other options, but their longevity helps to make up for it.

-- Vinyl: Vinyl gutters are the least expensive, but may need to be replaced often in very hot or cold climates.
-PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are the least expensive, but they don't always hold up well in very hot or cold climates.
+Gutters made of PVC vinyl are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains fewer environmental toxins than many other types of gutter materials.

 - K-Style Vs. Half-Round Gutters: K-style gutters are the most common style.
-They can hold more water than other styles, making them especially popular among those in rainy areas.
-Half-round gutters are open on top.
-This makes them easier to clean, but also hastens debris buildup.
+They can hold more water than other styles, which makes them good for rainy areas.
+Half-round gutters are open on top, which makes them easier to clean, but also hastens debris buildup.

 Different types of gutter guards